 As hot rolled steel cools it shrinks slightly which results in less control over the size and shape of its final form.

-Hot rolled steel is a common choice when tight tolerances are not critically important and where price is of higher priority than precision.
+Hot-rolled steel is a common choice when tight tolerances are not critically important and where the price is of higher priority than precision.
 It is commonly used in structural applications within construction, pipes and tubes, railroad tracks and chassis components in the automotive industry.

-Cold rolled steels are typically harder than hot rolled steels.
-Due to being shaped at lower temperatures, cold rolled steels hardness and resistance against tension breaking and deformation are all increased by work hardening – also known as strain hardening and cold working, which means the strengthening of a metal by plastic deformation (the permanent distortion which occurs as a result of a material being subjected to bending, compressive, tensile or torsion/twisting stresses which surpasses the yield strength of the material, causing it to compress, elongate or twist etc.).
+They are typically harder than hot-rolled steels.
+Due to being shaped at lower temperatures, cold rolled steel’s hardness and resistance against tension breaking and deformation are all increased by work hardening – also known as strain hardening and cold working, which means the strengthening of a metal by plastic deformation (the permanent distortion which occurs as a result of a material being subjected to bending, compressive, tensile or torsion/twisting stresses which surpasses the yield strength of the material, causing it to compress, elongate or twist etc.).

 Common applications of cold rolled steel include aerospace structures, home appliances, metal furniture and structural components where a higher tensile strength is required.